Assimilation to a new community is often the most confounding part of a move.

 Sleeping in your own bed is important.

-If you can cook a meal or make coffee without having to unpack a box, life will go easier.
+If you can cook a meal or make coffee without having to unpack a box, life will go more easily.

 Move during the summer if possible

-If you can move in the summer, put your kids in fun activities and camps to help them get started and give them something to do.
+Moving in the summer allows you to put your kids in fun activities and camps.
+That can help them make friends quickly and give them something to do.

 My older children learned how to sail in Pearl Harbor when we arrived in late June.
 I happily spent the money to keep them entertained with local kids five afternoons a week for four weeks!